1. Skip to navigation

 Here's Allison with some tips and tricks for using sketches:

 As a scrapbooker, I love using sketches to get my creative juices flowing.
 But sometimes I look at a sketch and draw a blank as to how I can make it my own.
-So I have compiled a few fun tips to share with you today that may help with with creating with sketches.
+So I have compiled a few fun tips to share with you today that may help with creating with sketches.

 Here are some my tips and tricks for designing with sketches;